Chronology

 Works on a number of prints, including one for Leo Castelli’s 90th Birthday Portfolio along with Cubist Cello, which features references to Marc Chagall, in support of the Roy Lichtenstein Study Center for Contemporary Art at the Tel Aviv Museum.

-Sketchbooks evidence drawings after Cézanne’s Bather series.
+Sketches drawings after Cézanne’s Bathers.

 April 9, 1997